-Income, including pensions, paid by the French Government or a local authority thereof to an individual in the United States for services performed for France (or for a local authority of France) in the discharge of governmental functions is exempt from U.S. tax.
-This exemption does not apply to a person who is both a resident and citizen of the United States and not a French national.
+Income, other than a pension, paid by the French Government or a local authority thereof to an individual in the United States for services performed for France (or for a local authority of France) in the discharge of governmental functions is exempt from U.S. tax.
+This exemption does not apply to a person who is both a resident and citizen of the United States or a green card holder.

-This exemption does not apply to any income or pensions paid because of services (or past services) performed in connection with a business carried on by the French Government (or a local authority thereof).
+This exemption does not apply to any income paid because of services (or past services) performed in connection with a business carried on by the French Government (or a local authority thereof).